Diminished Value Claim: Texas

 Texas Property Damage Minimum Limits: $25,000 in coverage

-Uninsured Motorist Coverage for Diminished Value: Yes, diminished value is covered when you’re struck by an uninsured driver and a hit and run with physical contact.
-You must file a police report as well. $250 deductible applies.
+Uninsured Motorist Coverage for Diminished Value: Yes, diminished value is covered when you’re struck by an uninsured driver with physical contact.
+You must file a police report as well.
+A $250 deductible applies.

 Underinsured Motorist Coverage for Diminished Value: Yes